Why “Conservative?”

 • but now I say to you …“

-• and then Yeshua would give his improvement of understanding on the matter.
+• and then Yeshua would give His improvement of understanding on the matter.

 We consider study and application of Messiah Yeshua’s takkanot to be one of the most important and beautiful things Two Testament Judaism offers to the ongoing Jewish and global conversations about faith.